-RSE MoE Used for Count estimates Percentages (totals) and averages E.g. 13% of E.g. 304,000 burglary offences in 2008 households experienced a burglary in 2008 Flag Accompany the statistic with a hash (#) to advise the user to use the statistic with caution. ≥ 20% ≥ 10 percentage points Suppress Do not publish the statistic and replace with an 'S' as the statistic is considered too unreliable for general use. ≥ 50% ≥ 20 percentage points
+RSE МоЕ Used for Count estimates (totals) and averages E.g. 304,000 burglary offences in 2008 Percentages E.g. 13% of households experienced a burglary in 2008 Flag Accompany the statistic with a hash (#) to advise the user to use the statistic with caution. ≥ 20% ≥ 10 percentage points Suppress Do not publish the statistic and replace with an 'S' as the statistic is considered too unreliable for general use. ≥ 50% ≥ 20 percentage points